codota/tabnine-vscode/README.md

 No more memorizing coding syntax, no more worrying about typos, no more neglecting to add that crucial comma, or even search for coding solutions online.
 Start reducing your development costs, deliver reliable code faster, and explore best coding practices.

 Tabnine is trusted by more than a million developers worldwide.
 [Join us Now](https://www.tabnine.com/install) and enjoy the coding future, today.
-It’s Free!
+Get up to 30 daily code completions for Free!

 ![With and without Tabnine Java](https://github.com/codota/TabNine/raw/master/with-and-without-tabnine-java.gif)